Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 What Is Right to Try?

 Right to try laws are U.S. state and federal laws that permit a patient to use an investigational drug that has completed phase I clinical testing without seeking prior approval from the FDA or an institutional review board (IRB).
-To date, 41 states have passed a right to try law, and a federal law was enacted on May 30, 2018.
+As of May 2023, 40 states have right to try laws in effect, and a federal law was enacted on May 30, 2018.
+Some states have passed laws expanding their right to try laws beyond investigational drugs, such as for individualized therapeutics or marijuana/cannabis products.
+CUPA maintains that, because of the lack of oversight by independent, expert third parties (the FDA and an IRB), non-trial access to any unapproved agent should be via the FDA expanded access pathway.

 How Do Expanded Access and Right to Try Differ?

-The expanded access pathway can allow groups of patients to receive access to investigational medical products.
+Expanded access can allow groups of patients to receive access to investigational medical products.
 Right to try does not.
-For an apples-to-apples comparison, we must compare right to try with single-patient expanded access.
+Thus, for an apples-to-apples comparison, we must compare right to try with single-patient expanded access.
 The process by which a patient would request access to an investigational product outside of a clinical trial is similar regardless of which pathway is being used.
 Both require that a physician identify a product suitable for his or her patient and then contact the company developing it to ask if it will provide it to the patient outside of a clinical trial.
 The patient may receive the product only if the company agrees: companies are the primary gatekeeper of access.

-Right to try applies only to drugs and biologics that have successfully completed a phase I clinical trial and are under active, ongoing development.
-Via expanded access, patients may seek access to investigational therapies at any stage of development (including drugs not currently under development, or those that have been removed from the market), and they can request access to drugs, biologics, vaccines, and devices.
+Right to try and expanded access also differ with regard to what products are eligible for request.
+Right to try applies only to drugs (including biologics) that have successfully completed a phase I clinical trial and are in active, ongoing development.
+Via expanded access, patients may seek access to investigational medical products at any stage of development (including those that have only been tested in animals, are not currently under development, or which have been removed from the market), and they can request access to drugs, biologics, vaccines, and devices for treatment, diagnostic, or monitoring purposes.

-Finally, right to try includes a liability provision that shields all parties involved in the use of an investigational product in a therapeutic attempt from lawsuits in most instances; the FDA’s expanded access pathway does not.
+Finally, right to try includes a liability provision that shields drug companies involved in the use of an investigational product in a therapeutic attempt from lawsuits in all instances and other parties—physicians, pharmacists, etc.—in most instances.
+The FDA’s expanded access pathway does not, although there have been no reported liability suits in the setting of expanded access.

 Which Is Faster: Expanded Access or Right to Try?

-It is not yet possible to compare the speeds of the two pathways because there have not been enough reported usages of the federal right to try pathway to make a fair comparison.
+It is not yet possible to compare the speed of using the two pathways because there have not been enough reported usages of the federal right to try pathway to make a fair comparison.

 It is CUPA’s assessment that the slowest part of non-trial preapproval access likely occurs at the company level.
 Because both right to try and expanded access entail waiting for a response from the company developing the investigational product, both pathways will be affected by this time lag.

-FDA review, which is required for expanded access but not right to try, is quick: same day for emergencies, and, on average, within four days for non-emergencies.
+FDA review, which is required for expanded access but not right to try, is quick—same day for emergencies, and a median of four days for non-emergencies.

-According to a survey conducted in 2018 by CUPA members on IRB professionals’ experiences with and perspectives on single-patient expanded access requests, 56 percent of 75 IRB professionals said that it takes the chair or designated member of their IRB 1 day or less to review a single-patient request after receipt.
-Another 28 percent responded that it takes 2 to 5 days, and 5.3 percent said it takes more than 5 days but fewer than 30.
+According to a survey conducted in 2018, by CUPA members on IRB professionals’ experiences with, and perspectives on, single-patient expanded access requests, 56 percent of 75 IRB professionals said that it takes the chair or designated member of their IRB one day or less to review a single-patient request after receipt.
+Another 28 percent responded that it takes two to five days, and 5.3 percent said it takes more than five days but fewer than 30.
 Lastly, 10.7 percent of respondents said they did not know how long it took to review single-patient requests.
 Although this data is from a small sample of IRB professionals, it is the first estimate of the time it takes chairs or designated members of IRBs to review single-patient requests.
-Institutions decide whether to require IRB approval for right to try requests; thus, it is an open question whether a right to try request will involve IRB review.
+Institutions decide whether to require IRB approval for right to try requests; thus, it is an open question whether a right to try request will involve IRB review, even though the federal law does not require it.

 Regardless of whether right to try eventually proves to be a fast pathway, CUPA does not believe that any gain in speed is worth the loss of oversight by independent, expert third parties (the FDA and an IRB).